OpenVoiceOS/community-docs/README.md

 ### What is PHAL?

-[PHAL](https://github.com/OpenVoiceOS/ovos_PHAL) is our Plugin-based Hardware Abstraction Layer, it completely replaces the concept of hardcoded "enclosure" from mycroft-core
+[PHAL](https://github.com/OpenVoiceOS/ovos_PHAL) is our Platform/Hardware Abstraction Layer, it completely replaces the concept of hardcoded "enclosure" from mycroft-core

 Any number of plugins providing functionality can be loaded and validated at runtime, plugins can be [system integrations](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-system) to handle things like reboot and shutdown, or hardware drivers such as [mycroft mark2 plugin](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-mk2)